 Are chemicals used in the cleaning process?

 No. Chemicals are not used unless required by an industrial hygienist or a certified restoration contractor.
-In the event chemicals are required to perform a project Atlantic Duct Cleaning will only use an EPA registered anti-microbial solution.
-Application of a mild non-toxic anti-microbial solution may be ordered by a homeowner at an additional charge.
-If microbial growth is identified or suspected.
+In the event chemicals are required to perform a project Atlantic Duct Cleaning will only use an EPA-registered anti-microbial solution.
+A homeowner may order application of a mild, non-toxic anti-microbial solution at an additional charge if microbial growth is identified or suspected.
 Application of these chemicals is not recommended as part of a routine maintenance program.

 Is it necessary to cut holes in the ductwork?